ngot8/APC_Lab2/campbell_integrateandconfigure.md

 ```

 1. Requirements Specification:
 -- We need a scheduling system that can hold at least 100 students, 10 instructors, and 1 admin

 2. Component Analysis
 -- SQLite could be used to help with the project, and C++/Python to code the inferface

 3. Requirements Modification
--- Using SQLite to create the database of courses
+-- Using SQLite to create the database of courses   <!-- Is there an existing schema to use or you have to make a new one? -Tam Ngo -->

 4. System Design
 -- Here I would create the database